edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 ## Experimental setup

-The experiments described in this post focus on the emulation of two selected apps:
+The experiments described in this post focus on the emulation of two selected test apps:

 1. The Dutch-language children's book "De avonturen van Max - Op zoek naar F…" comes with the [ARize "augmented reality" app](https://arize.io/).
 By pointing the mobile device's camera to selected pages in the book, the app adds 3-D visualizations and animations[^5].
 2. [Immer](https://immer.app/), which is a book reading app that claims to "help\[ing\] you read more often, easily and enjoyably on your phone or tablet".